 2. The weight of the bridge will be recorded for use in the scoring of the strength competition.

-3. For strength testing, the bridge will be placed into a Bridge Loader by a designated person.
+3. For strength testing, the bridge will be placed into a Bridge Loader.
 A block 4 in. by 6 in. will be placed on the roadbed and a load will be applied to the block.
 The load will be increased in a continuous fashion until the bridge fails.
-Failure is defined as the inability of the bridge to carry any additional load without breakage, or when any part of the bridge shows significant movement or signs of bridge instability.
+Failure is defined as the inability of the bridge to carry any additional load without breakage.
+For more details on the testing procedure, click HERE.

 Scoring of the competition: